-I recently had the opportunity to have some solitude, a time completely alone, aside from our two dogs, Gracie and Mocha.
+I recently had the opportunity to have some solitude, a time completely alone, aside from our 11 year old yellow lab, Gracie Girl.
 This doesn’t happen that often, so I wanted to share a few things with you about my adventure with solitude.
-While Donny was away for a few nights on a scuba diving trip, I seized the moments and took an intentional time-out for me.
+Just following my annual Girls Gather From All Around at the lake, I had a few hours to myself before Donny would rejoin me.
+I seized the moments and took an intentional time-out for me.
 I had been storing up files, clippings, quotes, thoughts from my siblings, all about my Mama—and I had been pondering a book project, entitled “12 Lessons My Mama Taught Me.”

 BE still and know that I am God.
 Psalm 46:10

-I was basically alone, with God, me, and our two canines for a couple of nights.
-After attending author, Lauretta Hannon’s Write-In Workshop (author of The Cracker Queen: A Memory of a Jagged, Joyful Life) on April 9, 2016, as well as currently taking Josh Langston’s Writing Classes, (author of Writing Naked: The Secrets of Dynamic Prose Laid Bare, among many novels) I got down to business.
+I was basically alone, with God, me, and our canine.
+After attending author, Lauretta Hannon’s Write-In Workshop (author of The Cracker Queen: A Memory of a Jagged, Joyful Life) , as well as taking Josh Langston’s Writing Classes, (author of Writing Naked: The Secrets of Dynamic Prose Laid Bare, among many novels) I got down to business.
 I wrote, mused, wrote, and pondered.
 The time was amazing, I must say.